 If it doesn’t display you will need to go to the main menu editor (Menu-> Preferences-> main menu editor) and then make a small change.
 Once you have done this, reboot the Pi.

 After the reboot now make a small change again (Probably best to revert what you just did).
 After you have done this, the keyboard icon should now be displayed.

 Look & Feel

-A lot of suggestions is to get one 3D printed but if you don’t have access to a 3D printer then this is can be quite difficult and/or expensive.
+A lot of suggestions is to get one 3D printed, but if you don’t have access to a 3D printer, then this can be quite difficult and expensive.

 How Much is it?

-Now you can find this device for roughly about £48.0 or roughly $80 USD.
-Now depending on you plan on using it this may or may not be worth the money.
-If you do want a case, you will need to factor is some extra money for that as well.
+Now you can find this device for roughly about £48.0 or roughly $80 USD (Subject to change).
+Now depending on how you plan on using it this may or may not be worth the money.
+If you do want a case, you will need to factor some extra money for that as well.

-There are some other competitor 3rd party touch screens out there but if you’re after the official screen that is guaranteed to work on the latest Raspberry Pi’s then this is the one to get.
+There are some other competitors 3rd party touchscreens out there, but if you’re after the official screen that is guaranteed to work on the latest Raspberry Pi’s, then this is the one to get.

 If you have your own thoughts on the Raspberry Pi Touchscreen, then be sure to drop me a comment below.